HewlettPackard/oneview-sdk-ruby/README.md

 client = OneviewSDK::Client.new
 ```
 NOTE: Run `$ oneview-sdk-ruby env` to see a list of available environment variables and their current values.

-:warning: **Be sure nobody has access to your environment variables or terminal**

 **Configuration Files**